v8/v8.dev/src/docs/slack-tracking.md

   </figcaption>
 </figure>

-## Optimized code
+## How about optimized code?

-How about if we compile optimized code before slack tracking is finished?
-We'll use a handy native syntax command `%OptimizeFunctionOnNextCall()` to force a optimized compile to go forward before we finished slack tracking (*be sure to add the flag `--no-lazy-feedback-allocation` when using this function, to make sure that your function gets a feedback vector right away*):
+Let's compile some optimized code before slack tracking is finished.
+We'll use a handy native syntax command `%OptimizeFunctionOnNextCall()` to force a optimized compile to happen before we finished slack tracking (*be sure to add the flag `--no-lazy-feedback-allocation` when using this function, to make sure that your function gets a feedback vector right away*):

 ```javascript
 function foo(a1, a2, a3, a4) {